breatheco-de/capy-core/docs/fixtures/core/no-http-requests.md

 # no_http_requests

-Avoid requests to third party services, that is used automatically.
+Avoid requests to third party services, that are used automatically.